Upon graduating, a lawyer in the United States can expect to earn around $160,000 depending on what type of law they practice and where.

 You should think about creating a job ad in relevant legal publications.
-You’ll also want to create a job posting on more general websites, like Indeed or Monster.
+You will also want to create a job posting on more general websites, like Indeed or Monster.

 When writing your job description, do everything you can to eliminate confusion.
 Clearly describe the responsibilities associated with the job, and how many hours the person will be expected to work.

-It’s important you have a thorough hiring process so that it’s easy to screen out people that won’t be a good fit.
+It is important you have a thorough hiring process so that it is easy to screen out people that won’t be a good fit.